 - Sometimes forgetful

 These uncontrollable traits can cause students with ADHD to stand out from their peers and struggle to “fit in.”
-Oftentimes, these students end up getting bullied for being “different,” causing feelings of low self-esteem.
+Oftentimes, these students end up getting bullied for being “different,” resulting in feelings of low self-esteem.

-Ultimately, the symptoms that come with having ADHD often create barriers for students living with the condition to become uninterested in school altogether.
+Ultimately, the symptoms that come with having ADHD often create barriers to learning or weaken a child’s interest in school.
 That’s why it’s so important to find ways to create a safe and supportive learning environment for students with ADHD.

 Foundational strategies for teaching students with ADHD